Weather Applied Metrics: The Intersection of Meteorology and Sports Analytics

 In sports like tennis and baseball, the balls themselves can absorb moisture from humid environments, making them heavier and altering their aerodynamics and their response to impact.
 This can have a significantly greater impact on ball flight compared to humidity’s influence on air density and drag.
 In contrast, golf balls are built with impermeable covers, preventing significant moisture absorption and maintaining consistent behavior regardless of humidity.

-Recognizing how important this is, Major League Baseball now requires all teams to store baseballs in humidors, ensuring that moisture content, and therefore ball performance, emains consistent across different parks.
+Recognizing how important this is, Major League Baseball now requires all teams to store baseballs in humidors, ensuring that moisture content, and therefore ball performance, remains consistent across different parks.

 Atmospheric Pressure and Altitude